Walter Tirel

-Walter Tyrrell III, the “Red Knight of Normandie” (1065 – some time after 1100), was an Anglo-Norman nobleman.
-He is infamous for his involvement in the death of King William II of England, also known as William Rufus.
+Walter Tirel III (1065 –1136), nicknamed the "Red Knight of Normandie", was an Anglo-Norman nobleman.
+He is infamous for allegedly accidentally killing King William II of England.

 Life

-Walter Tirel was born in Tonbridge, Kent, the son of Norman Walter Tirel, and was lord of Poix-de-Picardie in France, and of Langham, Essex (as appears in the Domesday Survey).
-By marriage, he became linked to the English royal family, having wed Adeliza, the daughter of royal kinsman, Richard Fitz Gilbert.
-He died some time after 1100.
+Walter Tirel was born in Tonbridge, Kent, the son of Norman Walter Tirel, and was lord of Poix-de-Picardie in Ponthieu (now in France), and of Langham, Essex (as appears in the Domesday Survey).
+By marriage, he became linked to the English royal family, having wed Adeliza, the daughter of royal kinsman Richard Fitz Gilbert, who was of the family of Clare.
+Tirel's father-in-law owned lands in Essex, which he enfeoffed to Tirel.
+He died in 1136.
+He was a friend of St Anselm's.

 The grandson of Walter and Adeliza, Hugh Tyrrel, took part in the Norman Conquest of Ireland and became the first baron of Castleknock.

 Death of William II

+Confirmed events

+On 2 August 1100, Tirel was among a party of noblemen who joined King William II for a hunt in the New Forest.
+The hunt began at an unusually late hour; it was after midday lunch instead of the customary early morning.
+Among the hunting party were Henry (William's younger brother, future King Henry I), Robert de Beaumont (Count of Meulan), Henry de Beaumont (Earl of Warwick, Robert's brother), Robert fitzhamon, William of Breteuil, Gilbert of Clare (Tirel's brother-in-law) and Roger of Clare (Gilbert's brother, another brother-in-law of Tirel).
+That afternoon, the king was shot and killed by an arrow.

+William's dead body was left deserted in the forest, and was found by peasants.
+The peasants brought the late king's body to Winchester.